 Fresh and delicious Vegan Bahn Mi Noodle Bowls with Sriracha Tofu, rice noodles, pickled carrots and radishes, crunchy cucumber and cabbage and a creamy vegan spicy Bahn Mi dressing! #bahnmi #healthybowl #noodlebowl #vegan #veganbowl #bahnmibowl #noodles

-Assemble the Banh Mi Noodle Bowls.
-Divide everything among two bowls and sprinkle with fresh torn mint leaves, thinly sliced jalapeño and be sure to serve with a lime wedge!
-A nasturtium is a nice touch. 😉
+Step 5: Assemble the Bowls.
+Divide everything among two bowls and sprinkle with freshly torn mint leaves and thinly sliced jalapeño, and be sure to serve with a lime wedge!
+A nasturtium is a nice touch. 😉 Colorful and full of healthy crunchy veggies the flavors really satisfy!

 Fllavorful healthy Banh Mi Noodle Bowl (aka Bun Chay) bursts with Vietnamese flavors!
 Packed FULL of healthy veggies, sriracha tofu, rice noodles & herbs! #banhmi #healthybowl #noodlebowl #bunchay #vegan #veganbowl #banhmibowl #noodles